er01pr/Ergonomically-Designed-Smart-Hospital-Bed-with-Attachable-Detachable-Stretchair/README.md

 <hr>

-The Raycee Tagle was born in
+Raycee Tagle was born in
 January 4, 1998 in Cavite City, Philippines.
 The co-author earned his BS Mechanical Engineering degree at the
 Lyceum of the Philippines University –